 Hypertension or high blood pressure is a condition in which the arteries have persistently elevated blood pressure.
 Blood pressure is the force of blood pushing up against the blood vessel walls.
-Higher blood pressure means that heart is pumping harder.
+Higher blood pressure means that the heart is pumping harder.

 Untreated, hypertension can lead to damage of various organs such as retina and kidney, can cause renal failure (kidney failure), aneurysm, heart failure, stroke, heart attack or cognitive decline later in life.

-Blood pressure has two components, systolic which represents peak pressure in arteries and is higher value, and diastolic which represents minimum pressure in arteries which is lower value.
+Blood pressure has two components, systolic which represents peak pressure in arteries and is the higher value, and diastolic which represents minimum pressure in arteries and which is the lower value.
 The normal level for blood pressure is below 120/80, where 120 represents the systolic measurement and 80 represents the diastolic measurement.

 Types of Hypertension